Fort A.P. Hill: History

-In 1952, during the Korean War, Fort A.P.
-Hill was designated as Camp A.P.
+In 1952, during the Korean War, the installation was designated as Camp A.P.
 Hill and was a major staging area for units deploying to Europe, including the VII Corps Headquarters and the 3rd Armored Cavalry Regiment.
 The fort was the major center for the Engineer Officer Candidate School, training students from Fort Belvoir during the Vietnam War.

-Construction of the U.S. Army Ordnance Corps Explosive Ordnance Disposal training center was completed in July 2011, with the first day of class being October 17, 2011.
+Construction of the U.S. Army Ordnance Corps Explosive Ordnance Disposal training center was completed in July 2011, with the first day of class being 17 October 2011.
 It is named after Captain Jason McMahon, who died in Afghanistan in 2010.
 The center provides explosive ordnance disposal advanced technical training and tactical skills education for both officer and enlisted.

-The U.S. Army Asymmetric Warfare Group officially opened its $90.1 million Asymmetric Warfare Training Center on January 24, 2014.
+The U.S. Army Asymmetric Warfare Group officially opened its $90.1 million Asymmetric Warfare Training Center on 24 January 2014.
 The 300 acre training complex includes a headquarters, barracks, administrative, training and maintenance facilities, an urban training area, a 12 mile mobility range, an 800 m known distance range, a light demolitions range and an indoor shooting range.
 This center focuses on providing joint and combined arms training.
-All branches of the U.S. Armed Forces train at Fort A.P.
-Hill, and the installation has also hosted training of foreign allies, ranging from providing support for mobilizations to helping units train for deployment.
+All branches of the U.S. Armed Forces train at the installation, and the installation has also hosted training of foreign allies, ranging from providing support for mobilizations to helping units train for deployment.